ICJIA/icjia-accessibility-portal/content/faqs.md

 **Why “IT will fix it later” fails:**

-- Accessibility is cheapest when done early; retrofits can be **3–10×** more expensive.
+- Accessibility is cheapest when done early; retrofits can be **significantly more expensive**—industry estimates suggest remediation costs can be several times higher than proactive design.
 - A PDF without headings/alt text, a low-contrast design, or an inaccessible vendor tool can’t be “patched” by IT without changing the original work.

 **Best practice:** Plan for accessibility early — address it in **content + design + procurement + build** from the start, not at the end.
 (This is sometimes called "shifting left" in project management terminology.)